aclaf/flagrant/docs/explanation/configuration.md

 ## Configuration interactions

-Configuration flags are largely independent, but some combinations produce specific behaviors worth understanding.
+Configuration flags are mostly independent, but some combinations produce specific behaviors worth understanding.

 ### Abbreviation with case insensitivity